sdiehl28/baseball-analytics/README.md

 Examples of baseball data analysis will be provided soon in the form of Jupyter Notebooks.

+If you have any questions, you may send me an email with the word "baseball" in the subject and send it to: sdiehl28@gmail.com

 ## MLB Data Overview

 ### Lahman Overview